e40/tget/README.md

 accounting for complete seasons.
 This is useful for shows like _The Daily Show_ and _The Colbert Report_, which don't have seasons and the episodes for these are ordered by date.

+`:aliases` -- a list of aliases for `name`.
+This feature exists because many sites use different names for series, `The Daily Show with Jon Stewart` vs. `The Daily Show`.
+Here's how you specify it:

+    :aliases ("The Daily Show")

 ## Maintenance tasks